jashkenas/ruby-processing/samples/external_library/java_processing/custom/README.md

 `export JAVA_HOME=/opt/jdk1.7.0_51` for linux users

-This example was taken from [The Nature of Code](https://github.com/shiffman/The-Nature-of-Code) by Dan Shiffman, expect the example has been rubified (and even the java code was doctored to be more up to date, and to prefer double to float).
+This example was taken from [The Nature of Code](https://github.com/shiffman/The-Nature-of-Code) by Dan Shiffman, except the example has been rubified (and even the java code was doctored to be more up to date, and to prefer double to float).